TriValleyCoderDojo/beginner-web/session1/README.md

 ![Uncheck JS and CSS](http://cl.ly/image/1f3C0E1O1t2Q/content#.png)

 Now add the minimal amount of HTML to make the page work.
 Start by clicking in the HTML area and adding opening and closing `<html>` tags.
+Notice it comes in an opening, `<html>`, and closing, `</html>` tag.
+The combination of these two tags are used to tell the browser that everything in between them will be HTML code.
+Most HTML tags will use the opening and closing tags approach, with only a few easy to remember exceptions.

 ```html
 <html>